erikthered.com logo

 The College Board raises the math scores of nearly a quarter million students who took the PSAT administered in October, 1980.
 This PSAT is the first to be released to the test takers; a student notices that the ETS answer to one of the math questions (dealing with pyramids) is incorrect.

-In March, the College Board decides to provide all students nationally with copies of their SAT exams and answers, for at least some test administrations, for a fee of $9.25 (about $25 in 2012 dollars).
+In March, the College Board decides to provide all students nationally with copies of their SAT exams and answers, for tests administered on five designated dates during the year, for a fee of $9.25 (about $25 in 2012 dollars).
 The new policy will take effect in the 1981-82 testing year.

 1985